SoftwareEngineeringDaily/sedaily-front-end/README.md

 ## Getting Started
 See the companion project [API](https://github.com/SoftwareEngineeringDaily/software-engineering-daily-api) required to run the web front end locally.

+By far the easiest way to get started is to use the Docker containers including the backend and seeded Mongo database.
+This does require an OS-specific install of [Docker](https://docs.docker.com/install/) and [Docker Compose](https://docs.docker.com/compose/install/#prerequisites).
+If you run into any challenges do not hesitate to ask for help in the Slack channel!

 ``` bash
 # cloning the project
 git clone https://github.com/SoftwareEngineeringDaily/sedaily-front-end.git